 PREPARING MILK PEDA

-- Combine ricotta cheese and unsalted butter/ghee to a heated heavy bottom pan.
+- Combine ricotta cheese and unsalted butter to a heavy bottom pan.
 Reduce heat to the LOWEST setting.
-Mix and keep stirring occasionally to avoid sticking of ricotta cheese to the bottom of the pan.
+Mix to combine.
+Keep stirring occasionally, to prevent the ricotta cheese from burning or sticking to the bottom of the pan.
 Soon ricotta cheese will turn all liquid-y.

 - Keep stirring till all the liquid from the ricotta cheese is evaporated and it looks dry like a ball of dough.
 The whole process will take about 20 -22 minutes.

 - When comfortable to touch, knead the peda dough till it's smooth and forms a dough.
 Knead it well.
-Milk powder when kneaded with warm (not hot) mawa/ricotta cheese loses its raw taste and blends in perfectly.
+Milk powder, when mixed with warm (not hot) mawa/ricotta cheese loses its raw taste and blends in flawlessly.
 If mawa feels cold, warm it in the microwave for 2 minutes and start kneading the dough.

-- Spread the dough on a clean surface and using a cookie cutter or small katori cut into a round.
+- Spread the dough on a clean surface.
+Use a cookie cutter or a small katori to make pedas.